Table of Contents (continued)

 In 1958, the CCP started its education revolution, which had the following notable features: Firstly, education was emphasized as a tool that should be used in service of the proletariat.
 Under the leadership of the Party Committee, students were organized to prepare the curricula and teaching materials.
-In the Chinese language department of Peking University, sixty students spent thirty days to write a 700,000-character treatise called the History of Chinese Literature.
+In the Chinese language department of Peking University, 60 students spent 30 days to write a 700,000-character treatise called the History of Chinese Literature.

-This fully exemplified what progressive education was about: The teaching methods should be “student-centric,” focused on “exploratory learning” and “cooperative learning” — that is, what to learn and how to learn it were all to be discussed and decided by the students themselves.
-The objective was clear — eliminating “superstitious beliefs” in authority figures (which was meant to instill an attitude opposed to tradition), magnifying students’ self-centeredness, and laying the foundation for rebellion during the Cultural Revolution to come.
+This fully exemplified what progressive education was about: The teaching methods should be “student-centric,” focused on “exploratory learning” and “cooperative learning”—that is, what to learn and how to learn it were all to be discussed and decided by the students themselves.
+The objective was clear—eliminating “superstitious beliefs” in authority figures (which was meant to instill an attitude opposed to tradition), magnifying students’ self-centeredness, and laying the foundation for rebellion during the Cultural Revolution to come.

 Secondly, the union of education and productive labor was to be emphasized.
 Every school had its own factory, and during the height of the Great Leap Forward, teachers and students smelted steel and tilled the land.
 Even a university that had previously focused on social disciplines, like Renmin University of China, operated 108 factories.
 In name, this was to let students “learn by doing,” but in fact students learned nothing.